H2 blockers and your baby's acid reflux. How they help, how long and why they seem to stop working.

 The H2 blocker works by occupying the receptors so that histamine cannot bind and communicate to the parietal cell to start producing acid.
 However; they only block one of three different signals that the parietal cell receives telling it to produce acid, so the signal can still get through.

 Some examples of what is available on the market today are:

 The human (and baby) body will build a tolerance to H2 blockers.
 So you will likely notice it’s depleting effectiveness over time.
-In fact they stop working in about 10 days.
+In fact they stop working in about 7 to 14 days.
 This is called tachyphylaxis (or tolerance).
 Here's information about that study.
 So even if the H2 blocker provides some relief initially, the infant often rapidly develops tolerance and becomes ineffective.
 Increasing the dose of the blocker will not help.